-Rarity is difficult to define, but can mean an object which comes up for sale only only or twice every decade and has collectors willing to pay highly for it.
+Rarity is difficult to define, but it can mean an object which comes up for sale only once or twice every decade and has collectors willing to pay highly for it.
 Antique china head doll collectors are avid in their search for the best condition, the most complete clothing, and the most unique doll, driving prices up each year.

 - Male dolls are just as collectible and far less common than female dolls: a German gentlemen doll from KPM Meissen sold for more than $18,000, much of that due to the maker, the condition, and the subject.